 By her own account and newspaper reports, Anna Lowell Woodbury opened the first mission school of cooking to a hostile reception.
-Cookery schools, she said, were viewed with great distrust, but perhaps it was teaching African-American children that did not go over well in that southern city.
+Cookery schools, she said, were viewed with great distrust.
+But perhaps it was teaching African-American children that did not go over well in that southern city.

 The public schools in Washington, D.C., began to teach women to cook.
 By 1888, eight years after it started, the School of Cookery and its teachers taught 900 students.

-Anna Lowell Woodbury started getting letters about her work as news of it spread throughout the country.
-She held a meeting at her home in Washington to form the National Industrial Association, which promoted vocational training in the schools.
+Woodbury started getting letters about her work as news of it spread throughout the country.
+She then held a meeting at her home in Washington to form the National Industrial Association, which promoted vocational training in the schools.
 The Civil War had left many poor widows and orphans who needed a way to support themselves.